-Annual Accounting Profits Financial Flow
+Annual Accounting Profits without Financial Flow

-Based on Equation (9), we calculated China's annual profits from currency intervention for the period, 1994-2011.
-The results are listed in Table 1.
-Goldstein and Lardy (2009) noted that before 1985, the swap market was sanctioned by the Chinese government to settle trade transactions.
+Table 1 shows annual profits in yuan from currency intervention for the period, 1994-2011.
+Goldstein and Lardy (2009, pp. 5-6) noted that before 1985, the swap market was sanctioned by the Chinese government to settle trade transactions.
 They argue that the official yuan-dollar rate was above the equilibrium market exchange rate, and was used for intergovernmental transactions.
 Nevertheless, the swap market was helpful to the Chinese government for settling trade transactions at the equilibrium exchange rate.
 They argued that "the official exchange rate during mid-1990s was probably a reasonable approximation of an equilibrium rate (pp. 6)."